HINDALCO

 How strong is Hindalco balance sheet?

-Balance sheet of Hindalco is moderately strong, But short term working capital might become an issue for this company.
+Balance sheet of Hindalco is strong.
+But short term working capital might become an issue for this company.

 Is the profitablity of Hindalco improving?